nusdbsystem/falcon/tools/build_from_source/build_from_source.md

     ```

-    In fact, the entier `Player-Data` needs to have the write permissions, otherwise the executor will report error:
+    In fact, the entire `Player-Data` needs to have the write permissions, otherwise the executor will report error:

     ```
     svd@svd-ThinkPad-T460:/opt/falcon/third_party/MP-SPDZ$ ./semi-party.x -F -N 3 -p 0 -I logistic_regression